-Our blog is a destination for information on medical conditions, the healthcare industry, and health tips.
+Our blog is a destination for information on the healthcare industry, medical research, and personal health tips.
 Browse all of our posts below, or stay up-to-date by signing up for our monthly newsletter.

 As of Monday, November 13th, the American Heart Association and the American College of Cardiology updated guidelines for high blood pressure for high-risk individuals.
 Prior to this update, high blood pressure was defined as 140 for systolic blood pressure and 90 for diastolic blood pressure.